docker/labs/beginner/chapters/webapps.md

   COPY templates/index.html /usr/src/app/templates/
   ```

-4. Specify is the port number which needs to be exposed.
+4. Specify the port number which needs to be exposed.
 Since our flask app is running on `5000` that's what we'll expose.
   ```
   EXPOSE 5000
   ```